EARLY BALL BADMINTON AND SHUTTLE BADMINTON IN INDIA

 1874 Badminton being played at Peshwar,India.

 There were many pioneers of the game of shuttle badminton in India who helped develop the game there and upon retiring helped organise the sport back in England.
-One of those was George William Vidal.
-In India he worked in the Indian Civil Service until 1897 and was the Chief Secretary to Lord Harris when Governor of Bombay.
+One of those was George William Vidal, it is said that he played at Sattara, Bombay Presidency, on July 10, 1873, in the first game of badminton ever played in Western India.
+In India, he worked in the Indian Civil Service until 1897 and was the Chief Secretary to Lord Harris when Governor of Bombay.
 He helped frame the laws of shuttle badminton in 1873.
 Upon retiring back to England in 1897, he became the Secretary and Treasurer of the Badminton Association (England) from 1899 to 1906.

 In those early days, badminton in England was mainly played by retired Indian Army Officers and Indian Civil Servants who tended to settle among England’s sunny South Coast.